Slakky/Hadoop-Spark/A1/docs/report.md

 The standalone mode is supposed to work by itself as a single Java program on the machine.
 It uses the machine FileSystem.

 The pseudo-distributed mode uses Hadoop as a daemon on the machine and it uses several nodes to work, simulating a pseudo-cluster.
 There may be different Hadoop daemons working at different VM but on a single machine.
 It uses Hadoop's File System (HDFS).

+## Task 1.2

+Answer the following questions:
+1. What are the roles of the files core-site.xml and hdfs-site.xml ?

+2. Describe briefly the roles of the different services listed when executing ‘jps’.

+## Task 1.3